GoogleCloudPlatform/professional-services/README.md

 * [Dataflow Template Pipelines](https://github.com/GoogleCloudPlatform/DataflowTemplates) - Pre-implemented Dataflow template pipelines for solving common data tasks on Google Cloud Platform.
 * [Dataproc GCS Connector](examples/dataproc-gcs-connector) - Install and test unreleased features on the GCS Connector for Dataproc.
 * [Dataproc Persistent History Server for Ephemeral Clusters](examples/dataproc-persistent-history-server) - Example of writing logs from an ephemeral cluster to GCS and using a separate single node cluster to look at Spark and YARN History UIs.
+* [DFDL Processing with Firestore and Pubsub](examples/dfdl-firestore-pubsub-example) - Example to process a binary using DFDL definition using Daffodil libraries.
+The DFDL definition is stored in firestore, the request to process is done through a pubsub sub and the output is published is a JSON format in Pubsub topic.
 * [Dialogflow Webhook Example](examples/dialogflow-webhook-example) - Webhook example for dialogflow in Python.
 * [Dialogflow Entities Creation and Update](examples/dialogflow-entities-example) - Creation and update of entities for Dialogflow in Python.
 * [DLP API Examples](examples/dlp) - Examples of the DLP API usage.